Evolution of swarming behavior is shaped by how predators attack: Related Work

+Of course, prior to this work there has been considerable research exploring the (co-)evolution of animal behavior in agent-based models.
+Craig Reynolds' work on the evolution of prey behavior in response to simulated predation was one of the earliest papers to demonstrate that predation can directly select for aggregative behavior in prey populations~\cite{Reynolds1993}.
+Similarly, Karl Sims' work in 1994 established a new paradigm for the coevolution of agent behavior and morphology~\cite{Sims1994}, which is still an object of intense study to this day.
+The work in this paper seeks to provide a stronger biological grounding to these kinds of agent-based evolution experiments, in particular by implementing specific selection pressures on the prey that are discussed in the animal behavior literature.

 More broadly, in the past decade researchers have focused on the application of locally-interacting swarming agents to optimization problems, called Particle Swarm Optimization (PSO)~\cite{Poli2008}.
 PSO applications range from feature selection for classifiers~\cite{Xue2012}, to video processing~\cite{Vellasques2012}, to open vehicle routing~\cite{Marinakis2011}.
-A related technique within PSO seeks to combine PSO with coevolving ``predator'' and ``prey'' solutions to avoid local minima~\cite{Silva2002}.
+A related technique within PSO seeks to combine PSO with coevolving ``predator'' and ``prey'' solutions to avoid local minima~\cite{Silva2002}, which has proven effective in other evolutionary computation domains as well~\cite{Angeline1993}.
 Researchers have even sought to harness the collective problem solving power of swarming agents to design robust autonomous robotic swarms~\cite{Sahin2004}.
 Thus, elaborations on the foundations of animal grouping behavior has the potential to improve our ability to solve engineering problems.